steepleian/weewx-Weather34-archive-02-04-2020/skins/Weather34/README.md

 # What's New in this Version WX-UB40-IHVN-0.9.1

 1. A significant re-write for the generation of live and archive data processes which no longer relies on lookup tables.
-This completely seperates this WeeWX version of any reliance on tracking the Meteobridge-API on which the original version of this template was built.
+This completely separates this WeeWX version of any reliance on tracking the Meteobridge-API on which the original version of this template was built.
 Weather34 for WeeWX will continue to track its MB counterpart aesthetically but it is purely a WeeWX power unit under the hood (bonnet to the Brits like me).

 2. Live and archive data output now fixed to a METRICWX base, which must not be changed.
 This will not affect your main WeeWX settings or other skins that you may have installed.